 - 1. North Sea governments aim at a long-term OSPAR Ecological Quality Objective (EcoQO) in which for at least 5 consecutive years, the proportion of fulmars with more than 0.1 gram of plastic in the stomach remains under 10%.
-Shorter term goals in for example the EU Marine Strategy Framework Directive are often worded in terms of significant progress in the direction of the long-term target.
-The proportion of birds having more than 0.1g plastic in the stomach is referred to as EcoQO performance or EcoQO%. - 2.
-Over the 5-year period 2013-2017, EcoQO performance among 125 fulmars beached in the Netherlands was 46%.
-In this period, 92% of fulmars had ingested some plastic, with an average over all birds of 25 particles per stomach, weighing 0.26 gram. - 3.
+The EU Marine Strategy Framework Directive (MSFD) is likely to set the same figure as its final threshold, with intermediate targets to be defined.
+The proportion of birds having more than 0.1g plastic in the stomach is referred to as EcoQO-performance or EcoQ%. - 2.
+Over the 5-year period 2014-2018, EcoQO performance among 115 fulmars beached in the Netherlands was 43%.
+In this period, 93% of fulmars had ingested some plastic, with an average over all birds of 24 particles per stomach, weighing 0.26 gram. - 3.
 Although still far from the OSPAR long-term target, the current 5-year dataset is the best on record since the start of the monitoring program. - 4.
-Trend analyses over the past standard period of ten years (2008-2017) confirm a continued modest, but statistically non-significant decrease in annual EcoQO performance.
-When annual data over a longer period since 2002 are considered, the modelled trend is significant and indicates that it will be close to the year 2060 before the first year of the OSPAR long-term target is reached. - 5.
+Trend analyses over the years 2002-2018 indicate a strong and significant decrease in annual EcoQ% suggesting that the EcoQO may be reached in the year 2049, which is earlier than predicted in the previous analyses. - 5.
 It is not possible to pinpoint single clear causes for the observed changes.
 Gradual improvement since the early 2000s may be linked to media attention for oceanic garbage patches and plastic soup.
-Increased awareness among all stake-holders may slowly lead to gradually improved policy measures and implementation by marine industries and general public. - 6.
-The model prediction is not based on a status-quo, but on the current rate of change.
-We assume that change to be the result of increased policy measures and improved awareness and behaviour.
-This implies that the predicted future change will require further new policy measures and further changes in awareness and behaviour.
-Without extra effort it is unlikely that the EcoQO target could be reached in the predicted time period.
+Increased awareness among all stakeholders may slowly lead to gradually improved policy measures and implementation by marine industries and general public. - 6.
+The model prediction is not based on a status-quo, but on the current rate of change, which is assumed to reflect intensified policy measures and improved awareness and behaviour.
+This implies that the predicted future change will require further policy measures and further changes in stakeholder awareness and behaviour.
+Without extra effort, it is unlikely that the EcoQO target could be reached in the predicted time period.